Terence Newman

-Terence Newman (born September 4, 1978) is a former American football cornerback.
-He played 15 seasons in the National Football League (NFL) for the Dallas Cowboys, Cincinnati Bengals, and Vikings.
-He played college football at Kansas State, where he received unanimous All-American recognition, and was drafted by the Cowboys fifth overall in the 2003 NFL Draft.
+Terence Newman (born September 4, 1978) is an American former professional football player who was a cornerback for 15 seasons in the National Football League (NFL) for the Dallas Cowboys, Cincinnati Bengals, and Minnesota Vikings.
+He played college football for the Kansas State Wildcats, earning unanimous All-American recognition.
+He was selected by the Cowboys with the fifth overall pick in the 2003 NFL draft.

-Early years
+Early life

 A native of Salina, Kansas, Newman attended Salina High School Central, where he lettered as a junior and senior in football, three times in track & field and basketball and once in baseball for the Mustangs.
 As a senior in football, he had 10 receptions for 251 yards and three touchdowns playing as a wide receiver on offense, while also making 45 tackles, five interceptions and five PBUs on the defensive side.
 In addition, he also returned 13 punts for 271 yards (20.9 avg.), two of them for touchdowns.
 He was an All-Class 5A selection by the Topeka Capital Journal and Wichita Eagle.
 He was listed as one of the top 20 recruits in the state of Kansas by First Down Recruiting and was a PrepStar All-Region selection.

 Apart from football, Newman was also an outstanding track & field performer with times of 10.36 seconds in the 100-meter dash and 21.6 seconds in the 200-meter dash entering his senior season.